gary9716/MultiDisplaySpoutSystem/README.md

 ### Prerequisites

 * Windows OS (Currently,it only support Windows OS and has worked well in 8.1 and 10)
-* OpenFrameworks SDK (I developed this with SDK version 0.9.8)
+* Openframeworks SDK (I developed this with SDK version 0.9.8)
 * Visual Studio 2015

 ### Setup this project

-1. Follow the instructions in OpenFrameworks website: (it can be skipped if you have already setup OF SDK)
+1. Follow the instructions in Openframeworks website: (it can be skipped if you have already setup OF SDK)
 *  [Download SDK](http://openframeworks.cc/download/)
 *  [Setup SDK with Visual Studio](http://openframeworks.cc/setup/vs/)
 2. Download this repository and unzip it
-3. Open the project generator in the OpenFrameworks SDK folder (the path would be "{path to the root of OF SDK}\projectGenerator-vs")
+3. Open the project generator in the Openframeworks SDK folder (the path would be "{path to the root of OF SDK}\projectGenerator-vs")

 ![projectGenerator](https://github.com/gary9716/MultiDisplaySpoutSystem/blob/master/imgs/projectGenerator.PNG?raw=true)